kvnneff/modella-pouchdb/README.md

 ## Caveats

-modella-pouchdb attaches a `_rev` attribute every model.
+modella-pouchdb attaches a `_rev` attribute to every model.
 This attribute is used and managed by the adaptor when updating documents in the database.
-Note that if you modify that attribute on your models you will most likely encounter errors.
+Note that if you modify this attribute on your models you will most likely encounter errors.

 ## Test